The importance of space for the security of society and military activities

 There are also telescopes in space.
 As the Earth’s atmosphere interferes with astronomical observations and prevents many wavelengths of electromagnetic radiation from reaching the Earth’s surface, there are dozens of different space telescopes located in space that can observe everything from long radio waves to ultra-shortwave gamma radiation.
 Some of them focus on the search for exoplanets or the accurate mapping of stars, for example.

-The United States is increasing its investment in space activities due to superpower competition with Russia and China, even though the risks of space war are well known.
+The United States, Russia and China are increasing their investments in space activities as part of the great power competition.
 About half of the satellites in orbit are American, and the United States’ ability to wage war is highly dependent on the use of space.
-The US space strategy focuses primarily on deterrence, but at the same time highlights the defence of its satellites – as several countries are developing capabilities to act hostilely against satellites (anti-satellite weapons, ASAT).
+The US space strategy focuses primarily on deterrence, but at the same time highlights the defence of its satellites.
+Several countries are developing capabilities to act against satellites (anti-satellite weapons, ASAT).

 The military use of space includes the development of military technology for space activities and the placement of this technology in space.
-In the post Second World War period, the conquest of space enabled the United States and the Soviet Union to develop ballistic missiles and other technology suitable for military use.
+The conquest of space enabled the United States and the Soviet Union to develop ballistic missiles and other technology suitable for military use.
 Thus, outer space has come to be used as an operating environment for military spacecraft, such as imaging and communications satellites.
 The trajectory of intercontinental ballistic missiles partly also passes through space.

 The Soviet Union and the United States began the military exploitation of space as far back as the beginning of the Cold War.
 Reconnaissance satellites provided accurate photographs of the opposing side’s military equipment.
 With the development of accuracy of the reconnaissance satellites the development of anti-satellite systems began.
 Reconnaissance satellites have also been used to verify compliance with arms control agreements.